• Skip to primary navigation

 Chocolate Old Fashioned Donuts

-Making homemade donuts is a real treat.
+Making homemade donuts (or"doughnuts") is a real treat.
 There's nothing like a fresh donut, hot out of the fryer, when the glaze has just set and the donut is still warm.
-These donuts are soft, cakey, chocolaty, with a crispy exterior, and a sweet glaze for the finishing touch.
+These chocolate old fashioned donuts are soft and tender, cakey, chocolaty, with a crispy exterior, and a sweet glaze for the finishing touch.

 If you've never made donuts from scratch before, my detailed step-by-step instructions will walk you through how to make them.
 This donut recipe is easy enough for beginners, so I encourage you to go for it.
 The payoff at the end is fresh donuts (and donut holes!) that you made yourself!